symbiosika/fastapp-framework/README.md

 - [ ] Extend Collection with "relations" like it is defined from "Hypermedia" in actions and links
 - [ ] Use WhatsApp to interact with the App
-- [ ] Custom registration flow to prevent Registration of unallowed users

 ## Requirements a very later version (Only ideas)